AsadRaza067/Ride-Sharing-App/README.md

-# Ride-Sharing-App
+# Ride Sharing App

-A Kotlin-based Android Ride Sharing Application that allows users to book rides, match with drivers in real-time, and track trips using GPS.
+A Kotlin based Android Ride Sharing Application that allows users to book rides, match with drivers in real time, and track trips using GPS.
 The app provides a smooth and user-friendly experience for both passengers and drivers.

 ---